cosmoproject/cosmoproject.github.io/docs.md

 ### 4.2 How to configure the COSMO HAT

 1. Log in to the Raspberry Pi
+2. Check that your boot settings are configured for COSMO HAT - see [section 6.3 Update /boot/config.txt for COSMO HAT](#63-update-bootconfigtxt-for-cosmo-hat)
-2. Type **```cp cosmo-fw/cosmo.config.hat.sample .cosmo```**
+3. Type **```cp cosmo-fw/cosmo.config.hat.sample .cosmo```**
-3. Type **```nano .cosmo```**
+4. Type **```nano .cosmo```**
-4. You can now list which inputs are used for switches and which outputs are used for LEDs and change the order
+5. You can now list which inputs are used for switches and which outputs are used for LEDs and change the order
-5. Each analogue input will have two values, min and max, which can be used to calibrate each input (values have to be in the range from 0 to 8192) and invert the signal (setting max value as min and vica verca)
+6. Each analogue input will have two values, min and max, which can be used to calibrate each input (values have to be in the range from 0 to 8192) and invert the signal (setting max value as min and vica verca)

 ### 4.3 How to test the COSMO plank